 Automatic placement of validation landmarks (Need some sort of image flow chart for this)

 To obtain automatic indications of the 19 validation landmarks, a leave-one-out approach was used to identify the placement of the landmark on the anthropometric mask, then the landmarks were projected back on to the left-out face.
 Specifically, the average manual landmark configurations of 39 faces were aligned to the anthropometric mask and forced to lie on the surface of the mask, if the landmark and the mask differed in the z-dimension.
 The nearest barycentric coordinate (Hille, 1982) on the anthropometric mask was identified using the average manual landmark coordinates and the barycentric coordinates were then placed on the left-out face.
 This resulted in the automatic placement of the validation landmarks using a “training” set that did not include the test face.
 The placement of automatic landmarks was performed three times, once using the average of observer AZ’s three landmark iterations, again using the average of observer JW’s three landmark iterations, and a final time using the average of all six iterations from both observers.
 This process resulted in three placements of automatic landmarks for comparison.

+This is equivalent to . . .

 Statistical analysis